Learn

 Using Data to Build Your 9U-10U Lineup

-Rizzler's AI batting order uses these stats to suggest lineup configurations.
-At 9U-10U, the AI balances fairness (rotating order positions) with data (putting high-OBP hitters near the top).
-It's a tool, not a mandate — you decide whether to follow the suggestion or adjust based on what you know about your kids.
+Rizzler's AI batting order reads your roster and these stats to suggest an order you can edit, with high-OBP hitters near the top.
+It's a tool, not a mandate.
+You decide whether to follow the suggestion or adjust based on what you know about your kids, and at 9U-10U the fairness rotation stays in your hands: move players through different spots game to game.

 Common 9U-10U Lineup Mistakes